victorfu/MVVMApp/README.md

 # MVVMApp

-This repo demonstrates the usage of MVVM framework in UWP.
+This repository demonstrates the usage of MVVM (Model-View-ViewModel) framework in UWP.